Ahsanali059/DSA-The-Master-Piece-/Heap/whatisHeap.md

 Max-Heap:

 The key at the root must be maximum among all keys present in the heap.
+=>Heap all work do in constant time
+Max Heap =>Max element always on the root position

+Min Heap =>Min element always root element

 The same property must be recursively true for all nodes in the heap.
 This means that every parent node is greater than or equal to its child nodes.